-Figure 7-11 D-style pyrite veins with well-developed phyllic halos (Whistler Deposit), that cut and off-set B-style quartz veins (lower sample).
+Figure 6-12 D-style pyrite veins with well-developed phyllic halos (Whistler Deposit), that cut and off-set B-style quartz veins (lower sample).
 Also note the local occurrence of hematite at the intersection of both vein types (magnetite>hematite?)
-(Source: MMTS, 2016)
+(Source: MMTS, 2015)

-At the Whistler Deposit and other prospects in the Whistler Area, the latest stage of precious and base metal mineralization is associated with guartz-carbonate (dolomite and calcite)-sphalerite-galena ± chalcopyrite veins ("Dbm" or "D-base metal veins").
-These veins have been observed to cut Potassic and Chlorite Sericite alteration (including Au-Cu mineralization and A- and B-vein stockwork), Dpy and D veins, and sericite-quartz-pyrite cemented hydrothermal breccias.
-In the Whistler Area, these veins are commonly most abundant in the outer, intense phyllic halo within volcanic rocks within 100-200m of the diorite intrusive centres.
-The veins can range from narrow veins (0.5-1cm wide) up to 2-5 metre wide (generally as vein breccias).
-Veins minerals, including sulphides, are medium to very coarse-grained (Figure 7-12), have local colliform banding, and vein quartz is occasionally chalcedonic.
-Based on their cross-cutting relationships, textures, mineralogy and spatial relationship to porphyry centres, these veins are interpreted to have formed syn-to post-Phyllic stage alteration.
+At the Whistler Deposit and other prospects in the Whistler Area, the latest stage of precious and base metal mineralization is associated with quartz-carbonate (dolomite and calcite)-sphalerite-galena ± chalcopyrite veins ("Dbm" or "D-base metal veins").
+These veins have been observed to cut Potassic and Chlorite Sericite alteration (including Au-Cu mineralization and A- and B-vein stockwork), Dpy and D veins, and sericite-quartz-pyrite cemented hydrothermal breccias as illustrated in Figure 6-14.
+In the Whistler Area, these veins are commonly most abundant in the outer, intense phyllic halo within volcanic rocks within 100 - 200 m of the diorite intrusive centres.
+The veins can range from narrow veins (0.5 - 1.0 cm wide) up to 2 - 5 m wide (generally as vein breccias).
+Veins minerals, including sulphides, are medium to very coarse-grained (Figure 6-13), have local colliform banding, and vein quartz is occasionally chalcedonic.
+Based on their cross-cutting relationships, textures, mineralogy and spatial relationship to porphyry centres, these veins are interpreted to have formed syn- to post-Phyllic stage alteration.
 That these veins typically cut phyllic-stage hydrothermal breccias and have open-space fill colliform banding, suggests that these veins formed in a much different hydrologic/structural regime (hydrostatic, possible incursion of meteoric waters) relative to Magnetite through to Phyllic events.
 Relative to the Whistler Deposit, these veins are much more abundant in the host rocks to porphyry centres in the volcanic-hosted prospects in the Whistler Area, particularly Raintree West.
-This observation, in addition to the epithermal-like textures of these veins, supports the notion that porphyry centres in the Whistler Area may have formed at shallower stratigraphic levels compared to the Whistler Deposit.
+This observation, in addition to the epithermal-like textures of these veins, supports the notion that other porphyry centres in the Whistler Area may have formed at shallower stratigraphic levels compared to that of the Whistler Deposit.

-Figure 7-12 Photo of quartz-carbonate vein from Raintree West (WH11-030) showing welldeveloped colliform banding and coarse-grained sphalerite and galena (Source: MMTS, 2016)
+Figure 6-13 Photo of quartz-carbonate vein from Raintree West (WH11-030) showing well-developed colliform banding and coarse-grained sphalerite and galena (Source: MMTS, 2015)

-Figure 7-13 Common vein paragenesis in all porphyry occurrences in Whistler Area: dark grey quartz vein stockwork with chalcopyrite (A- and B-style), cut by quartz-calcite-carbonate-sphalerite-galena veinlet (Dbm veins, top left down to bottom right), cut by narrow Fe-carbonate veinlets with Fe-carbonate alteration halos (Raintree West example) (Source: MMTS, 2016)
+Figure 6-14 Common vein paragenesis in all porphyry occurrences in Whistler Area: dark grey quartz vein stockwork with chalcopyrite (A- and B-style), cut by quartz-calcite-carbonate-sphalerite-galena veinlet (Dbm veins, top left down to bottom right), cut by narrow Fe-carbonate veinlets with Fe-carbonate alteration halos (Raintree West example) (Source: MMTS, 2015)

-The most significant style of post-mineral alteration is Fe-carbonate alteration as illustrated in Figure 7-13 above.
+The most significant style of post-mineral alteration is Fe-carbonate alteration as illustrated in Figure 7-14 above.
 This occurs as pervasive alteration of feldspars in structural zones and as selvages to ankerite veins.
 Primary igneous magnetite and secondary magnetite is commonly altered to hematite in these zones.
 Ankerite veins, typically as brittle tension gashes, cross-cut all vein styles, including the Dbm veins.
-The degree and extent of this style of alteration is typically not obvious until the core has weathered for a year or more, and is therefore not well-documented in the core logs.
+The degree and extent of this style of alteration is typically not obvious until the core has weathered for a year or more and is therefore not well-documented in the core logs.

-7.3.2 Mineralization: Whistler Deposit
+6.3.2 Mineralization: Whistler Deposit

-Gold and copper mineralization at the Whistler Deposit is hosted by a Late Cretaceous, multi-phase diorite porphyry intrusive complex that intrudes the Feldspathic Sandstone unit of the Kahiltna assemblage (Figure 7-14).
-The Feldspathic Sandstone is comprised of sandstone with minor interbeds of mudstone, siltstone and conglomerate.
+Gold and copper mineralization at the Whistler Deposit is hosted by a Late Cretaceous, multi-phase diorite porphyry intrusive complex that intrudes the Feldspathic Sandstone unit of the Kahiltna assemblage (Figure 6-15).
+The Feldspathic Sandstone is comprised of sandstone with minor interbeds of mudstone, siltstone, and conglomerate.
 Sedimentary bedding in the vicinity of the deposit primarily strikes to the northeast and dips steeply to the northwest.